Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 see his Battle Report

-He was in command of the regiment at Fredericksburg in December 1862, Colonel Devereaux being very sick in camp.
-Weymouth fell there, shot in the leg, which was afterwards amputated.
+He was in command of the regiment at Fredericksburg on 13 December 1862, Colonel Devereaux being very sick in camp.
+He was severely wounded in the left leg there, and it was amputated.
+He was discharged from the 19th Massachusetts on 4 April 1863 for disability.